apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**PM Update: Dipping into the 30s tonight.
-Sunday's a bit cooler than today.**
+**Israel says it's ready to evacuate babies from Gaza hospital as fighting rages**

-You can read more about it [here](https://www.washingtonpost.com/weather/2023/11/11/weather-sunday-cooler/).
+You can read more about it [here](https://www.reuters.com/world/middle-east/fighting-rages-israel-says-ready-evacuate-babies-gazas-main-hospital-2023-11-11/).

 ## Requirements
 - Python 3.8